-This is a life-threatening emergency.
-It happens when an embryo implants and begins growing somewhere outside of the uterus.
+This happens when an embryo implants somewhere outside of the uterus and begins to grow.
 This usually happens in the fallopian tubes.
 Sharp pelvic pain or cramps (particularly on one side), vaginal bleeding, nausea, and dizziness are symptoms.
 Get medical help right away.
+This is a life-threatening emergency.